A858CodeCracking/A858StatsBot/README.md

 The file structure is simple:

-    python_var      value of the python var
+    python_variable value of the python variable

     # lines beginning with '#' or empty lines are ignored
+     # stuff like this is ignored too

-    whitespaces     after the variable and before the value are stripped
+    whitespaces     after the variable name and before the value are stripped

-### Values
+### Keys

     delay           seconds to wait before checking for new data username        reddit bot username